enricop/telefono-casa/USERSTORIES.md

 # Telefono-Casa User-Stories

-### Target operating-system by user type:
+## Kinds of Agents:

-- End users: https://en.wikipedia.org/wiki/Series_30%2B (conductor on the device!?)
+- End users: members of a familiy

-- House holders: https://sailfishos.org/ (conductor on the device) (rust client)
+- House holder: head of a family and owner of an house

-- Village chiefs: https://en.wikipedia.org/wiki/Android (conductor on commune host) (typescript client)
+- Village chiefs.

-- Commune officer: Linux/Windows desktop
+- Commune officer.

 ### End-user agents stories